Reyozaki/omarchy-dotfiles/README.md

 ```

 ## Simpler setup for all configs
-If packages are not your thing you can skip using package directories and use the directory path from root/Home.
+If seperate packages are not your thing you can skip using package directories and use the directory path from root or home directory like this.
 ```
 ├── .config/alacritty
 ├── .bashrc